 \section{Cuspidal decompositions}

-Kleshchev and Ram's work \cite{KlRa} uses Lyndon word combinatorics to parameterize the simple KLR modules (in finite type) by a tuple of integers, one for each positive root.
+Kleshchev and Ram's work \cite{KlRa} uses Lyndon word combinatorics to parameterize the simple gradable KLR modules (in finite type) by a tuple of integers, one for each positive root.
 That is, they parameterize the simples by data which looks like Lusztig data (and in fact is Lusztig data, with respect to an appropriate reduced expression of $w_0$).
-Their construction however only sees the Lusztig data for certain reduced words, or equivalently certain convex orders: those that arise from a lexicographic order on Lyndon words.
+Their construction however only sees the Lusztig data for certain reduced words, or equivalently certain convex orders.
 We now extend this to obtain a Lusztig datum for any convex order.
 We can no longer use the combinatorics on words that they develop, and instead our main tool is the notion of a cuspidal representation with respect to a charge (see Definition \ref{def:charge}).
 We also develop this for all symmetrizable Kac-Moody algebras, not just finite type.